onepanelio/core-docs/docs/deployment/configuration/files.md

   # In the cloud, use a first-level or multi-level subdomain like example.com or sub.example.com
   domain: <ip-or-domain>
   # The Fully Qualified Domain (FQDN) where Onepanel will be hosted.
+  # Use the same IP address as `domain` above if running local, use `minikube ip` or `multipass list` to get this IP
-  # If you have a domain like example.com or sub.example.com, then your FQDN could be: app.example.com or app.sub.example.com
+  # In the cloud, if `domain` above is set to example.com or sub.example.com, then your FQDN could be: app.example.com or app.sub.example.com respectively
-  fqdn: <fqdn>
+  fqdn: <ip-or-fqdn>
   # Node pool or group label keys and values used for AutoScaling and for NodeSelectors
   # The provider will set these label key and values on your nodes automatically
   # These can also be customized depending on your provider